The Assassin’s Pride Season 2 anime can’t come fast enough for fans wanting to know what happens next to Kufa Vampir and Melida Angel.

 Once the news is officially confirmed this article will be updated with the relevant information.
 In the meantime, it’s possible to speculate about when, or if, the Assassin’s Pride Season 2 premiere date will occur in the future.

 Despite being popular on Crunchyroll, Assassin’s Pride hasn’t been a chart-buster that’s guaranteed to receive a sequel.
-Hopefully, the Blu-Ray sales will indicate a financial success and the finale will tease a continuation.
+Hopefully, in addition to the streaming revenue, the Blu-Ray sales will indicate a financial success that’ll justify a continuation.

 Assassin’s Pride Season 2 spoilers (plot summary/synopsis)